scottyallen/esp8266ft/README.md

-This sketch should work to flash the noisebridge lightstrip equipment.
+This sketch should work to flash the noisebridge lightstrip equipment, at the time of writing the square noise table at square.noise and the bookshelf lights at bookcase.noise

 Easy flashing instructions in Setup, Program, and Test sections below:

 _Setup_
 * get a system.
 Linux osX or windows based.
 Anything with usb ports.
-* get a good usb cable.  dont get a flakey cable. test cable by connecting the nodemcu to your system with screen\* and  using jerking motions to see if ti
+* get a good usb cable.  dont get a flakey cable. test cable by connecting the nodemcu to your system with screen\* while jerking it around to see if screen drops away back to shell (\* `screen /dev/ttyUSBX 115200`).
+No flakey cables!
-  ( `screen /dev/ttyUSBX 115200`)
-* use arduino version 1.6.4 or higher (for board manager)
+* use arduino version 1.6.4 or higher (for the ease of the built-in board manager)
-* install lwip from repo or sources ( http://dunkels.com/adam/software.html )
+* install lwip from repo or sources (poss. in ard/esp, idunno http://dunkels.com/adam/software.html )

 * re arduino:
 follow sparkfun instructions for adding esp8266 based board defs to arduino